raspberrypilearning/catch-the-dots/en/step_6.md

-## Challenge: Faster moving dots
+## Challenge: faster dots
-Can you improve your game by adding a `speed`{:class="blockdata"} variable, so that the dots start off moving 1 step at a time, and steadily get faster and faster?
+Can you improve your game by adding a `speed`{:class="blockdata"} variable and using this new variable to make the dot change their speed over time?
+The clones should start by moving one step at a time, and then steadily get faster and faster.

-You can set this up in a very similar way to the `delay`{:class="blockdata"} variable.
+The code you need for this is very similar to the code in which you've used the `delay`{:class="blockdata"} variable.